liuyingbin19222/HSI_svm_pca_resNet50/README.md

 - contact:
-    if you have problems , you can picu up an issue and communicate with me , here is my wechat number:Yingbin192
+    if you have problems , you can pick up an issue and communicate with me , here is my wechat number:Yingbin192